-The Union and employees covered by this Agreement will not use State-owned or operated email, fax machines, the Internet, or Intranets to communicate with one another regarding Union business, except as specifically provided for in this Agreement.

-Employees may use State-operated email to request Union representation.
-Union Representatives may use State-owned/operated equipment to communicate with the affected employees and/or the Employer for the exclusive purposes of administration of this Agreement to include electronic transmittal of grievances and responses in accordance with Article XX, Grievance Procedure.
+- 25.5.3.1 Communication that occurs over State-owned equipment is the property of the Employer and may be subject to public disclosure. - 25.5.3.2 The Union and officers covered by this Agreement will not use State-owned or operated email, fax machines, telephones, the Internet, or Intranets to communicate with one another regarding Union business, except as specifically provided for in this Agreement. - 25.5.3.3 The Employer and the Union agree that Union officers or designees may use State-owned equipment, including use of email, fax machines, telephones, the internet & intranets, for the purposes of communicating and/or research for a response to an inquiry from a Union member, the Employer, its Departments/Divisions, and/or LRU for labor-related matters. - 25.5.3.4 If the Union officer or designee determines that a response to an inquiry or the research necessary for that response will take more than thirty (30) minutes to complete, they will request the use of Union Leave to complete their research and/or response.
+Such requests will not be unreasonably denied.
+The Union officer or designee will still have the ability to use State-owned equipment for the purposes of this research. - 25.5.3.5 Officers may use State-operated email to request Union representation.
+Union Representatives may use State-owned/operated equipment to communicate with the affected officers and/or the Employer for the exclusive purposes of administration of this Agreement to include electronic transmittal of grievances and responses in accordance with Article 20, Grievance Procedure.
 It is the responsibility of the sending party to ensure the material is received.
-Such use will:

-Result in little or no cost to the Employer.

-Be brief in duration and frequency.

-Not interfere with the performance of their official duties.

-Not distract from the conduct of State business.

-Not disrupt other State employees and will not obligate other employees to make a personal use of State resources.

-Not compromise the security or integrity of State information or software.
+Such use will: - 25.5.3.5.1 Result in little or no cost to the Employer. - 25.5.3.5.2 Be brief in duration and frequency. - 25.5.3.5.3 Not interfere with the performance of their official duties. - 25.5.3.5.4 Not distract from the conduct of State business. - 25.5.3.5.5 Not disrupt other State officers and will not obligate other officers to make personal use of State resources. - 25.5.3.5.6 Not compromise the security or integrity of State information or software.

-Not include general communication and/or solicitation with employees.

-The Union and its representatives will not use the above referenced State equipment for Union organizing, internal Union business, advocating for or against the Union in an election, or any other purpose prohibited by the Executive Ethics Board.
+- 25.5.3.5.7 Not include general communication and/or solicitation with officers. - 25.5.3.6 The Union and its representatives will not use the above referenced State equipment for Union organizing, internal Union business, advocating for or against the Union in an election, or any other purpose prohibited by the Executive Ethics Board.